outde-xyz/website/content/Tutorials/outdex_yaml_guide.md

 Note the empty line between `---` and the content.
 While not needed, this is generally considered good style.
 You might also wonder about the use of `>-`.
-This is a bit more technical, but it basically ensures that your title comes out the right way even if it contains certain characters like `:`.
+That one is a bit more technical, but it basically ensures that your title comes out the right way even if it contains certain characters like `:`.

 For the sake of reference, here's what the top of the file for this post looks like: